Certificate of Use Phone: Who to Call & What to Ask

 Nobody likes waiting on hold.
 To get help faster, try calling during the 311 Contact Center’s operational hours.
 They are open Monday through Friday from 7 a.m. to 7 p.m. and on Saturday from 8 a.m. to 5 p.m.
 The center is closed on Sundays and all major holidays, so plan your call accordingly.
 Calling earlier in the day or mid-week can sometimes help you avoid peak call times and connect with a representative more quickly, getting you one step closer to securing your Certificate of Use.

-What to Have Ready for Your Call
+How to Prepare for Your Call

 A little preparation goes a long way.
 Before you dial, gather all the relevant information about your business and property.
 When you call to request inspections for your Certificate of Use, you’ll need to provide specific details to set up your code compliance and fire inspections.
 Having your business address, folio number, and any application numbers handy will streamline the conversation.
 This ensures the representative can pull up your file quickly and give you accurate, relevant information without any delays.